 - Making sure they have the proper commercial driving license

 - Providing proper certifications and training information

-- Checking the driving history and for any past accidents
+- Checking driving history for any past accidents

 - Screening for medical history, drug use, or past criminal behavior

-According to one survey, many safety directors believe that the “worst 10%” of drivers cause 50% of the accidents.
-Many of these 10% could be screened out if only their backgrounds were properly checked, but because of industry-wide corner-cutting, some do not in order to save themselves time and money, putting thousands of drivers on the road at risk every day.
+According to one survey, many safety directors believe that the worst 10% of drivers cause 50% of the accidents.
+Many of these 10% could be screened out if only their backgrounds were properly checked, but because of industry-wide corner-cutting, some companies do not in order to save themselves time and money, putting thousands of drivers on the road at risk every day.
 If it can be proven that one of these steps was not taken and a crash resulted, the employer could be sued for negligent hiring.
-What’s worse, sometimes our investigations reveal the trucking company did perform a background check, knew that the driver had a bad past, but still hired him anyhow.
-In some cases, this amounts to “gross negligence,” where your attorney can sue for even higher monetary compensation than normal.
+What's worse, sometimes our investigations reveal the trucking company did perform a background check, knew that the driver had a bad past, but still hired him anyhow.
+In some cases, this amounts to gross negligence, where your attorney can sue for even higher monetary compensation than normal.

 Our firm has been practicing law in this area for 25 years, and in that time, we've seen just about everything:

 - A Texas trucking company hired a driver who'd had several DWIs and was known to still have an alcohol problem.
 He later drunkenly plowed into our clients' car, killing several individuals.

 - An out-of-state company failed to do a background check on a driver they brought on.
 2 weeks later, he'd caused a serious accident.
 Had they done a background check, they'd have learned that the driver had a history of falling asleep at the wheel.